ray-project/ray/doc/source/tune/_tutorials/tune-distributed.rst

 Manual Local Cluster Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you run into issues using the local cluster setup (or want to add nodes manually), you can use the manual cluster setup. `Full documentation here <using-ray-on-a-cluster.html>`__.
+If you run into issues using the local cluster setup (or want to add nodes manually), you can use :ref:`the manual cluster setup <cluster-index>`.
 At a glance,

 **On the head node**: